Summer Research Opportunities

 Grinnell College has an active local chapter of the Society for Advancement of Chicanos and Native Americans in Science.

-For more information about the society, please contact Grinnell's Chapter Advisor, Heriberto Hernandez-Soto.
+For more information about the society, please contact Grinnell's Chapter Adviser, Heriberto Hernandez-Soto.

 The chemistry faculty occasionally organizes outreach activities for students with the local Grinnell school system.